 Keep in contact - connecting with other people is really important for our mental wellbeing and has never been as important as it is now.
 Having someone to connect with can provide emotional support or gives you an opportunity to provide support to others.
 Planning a certain time or day that you talk to a family member or friend, will give you something to look forward to and will make you more likely to reach out and make that connection.

-For more information on keeping well this winter, visit gov.ie/healthyireland.
+For more information on keeping well, visit gov.ie/healthyireland.

 HSE Mental Health Campaigns, developed in collaboration with partner agencies: